 What are the Barriers?
 Meeting Planner Frustrations and Hotel Perspective

-RFP Backlog: We know that over the last five years Meeting Planners International (MPI) has reported a 300% increase in the number of RFP’s hotels are receiving.
-Planners might feel the more hotels they source, the better chance they will have in getting good response rates and finding the right hotel for their meeting.
+RFP Backlog: The volume of RFP’s hotels receive on a daily basis can be overwhelming.
+To combat this, planners might feel the more hotels they source, the better chance they will have in getting good response rates and finding the right hotel for their meeting.
 Unfortunately, that isn’t happening.
 Hotels are looking at the number of hotels planners’ source and may feel their return on investment (ROI) is unlikely.
 For example, if a planner distributes an RFP to 50 hotels, the hotel will see they only have a one in fifty chance in getting the business.

-Hotel Internal RFP Evaluation Process: In recent years, almost all hotels have implemented a new process in completing their RFP’s.
+Hotel Internal RFP Evaluation Process: To handle the increase in RFP’s hotels receive, nearly all hotels have implemented a new process in completing their them.
 Decisions are being made more strategically.
 The process includes a team approach where not only the sales professional but sales directors, revenue managers and sometimes the general manager are all involved.
 For example, during the evaluation process, a sales manager may bring an RFP to ‘sell’ to the team.
 At the same time, another sales person may have an RFP over similar dates.
 The sales person will have to convince the team why their RFP should receive a competitive response.

 What Can Meeting Planners Do and Who Can Help Them?

 With the increased volume and the need for complete information to support the internal RFP evaluation process, how can planners’ ensure their RFP will get a timely and competitive response?

 When crafting an RFP, planners should review it from two perspectives: first the basics of what needs to be included in an RFP and second, what would take the RFP to the top of the heap?